Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Simulation study

-\myparagraph{Volatility \boldmath$\sigma$} Figure~\ref{Fig:Shiryaev4} and Table \ref{Tab:Shiryaev_sigma} present our sensitivity results for the volatilities $\sigma \in \{0.05,0.10,0.15\}$.
+\paragraph{Volatility \boldmath$\sigma$} Figure~\ref{Fig:Shiryaev4} and Table \ref{Tab:Shiryaev_sigma} present our sensitivity results for the volatilities $\sigma \in \{0.05,0.10,0.15\}$.
 Increasing volatility goes along with a greater variability of terminal portfolio values $V_T^\stratd$.
 Large gains and large losses become more likely.
 This is also evident in the stretching distributions of the running minimum $m_T$.
-While the mean terminal values increase with $\sigma$, loss probabilities decrease.
-For example, $\sigma=0.05$ delivers $47.65$ and $41\%$, whereas $\sigma=0.15$ yields $223.71$ and 27\%.
-Because investors receive more reward at lower risk, they have an incentive to opt for volatile assets \cite[see][]{Frazzini2014}.
-However, there is a trade-off between these advantages and the rebalancing costs of discrete trading which are resembled by $V_T^\stratc -V_T^\stratd$ and substantially increase with $\sigma$.
+The mean terminal values increase with $\sigma$ and so do the loss probabilities.
+For example, $\sigma=0.05$ delivers $46.6$ and $27\%$, whereas $\sigma=0.15$ yields $218.5$ and 41\%.
+Thus, if investors are prepared to bear more risk in exchange for higher reward, they have an incentive to opt for volatile assets \cite[see][]{Frazzini2014}.
+However, it must be noted that the rebalancing costs of discrete trading, which are resembled by $V_T^\stratc -V_T^\stratd$, substantially increase with $\sigma$.